mikepjb/sail/README.md

 ;; generates all tailwind classes to use in production, this will only generate ;; styles that you've used in your project (sail/purge-and-generate-styles "styles.gen.css")

+;; same as above but with purging (for tailwind css only, custom styles are ;; just appended.
+(sail/purge-and-generate-styles-with "styles.gen.css" "my-custom-styles.css")
 ```

 ## Implementation notes